rust-lang/rfcs/text/3502-cargo-script.md

 - Users wanting the latest experience, in general
 - Boilerplate runs counter to experimentation and prototyping, particularly in the "no dependencies" case
   - A `cargo new --script` (flag TBD) could help reduce writing of boilerplate.
-- There might not be a backing file if we read from `stdin`
+- There might not be a backing file if we read from `stdin` (future possibility)

 **Solution: Latest as Default**